jzebker/kickstarter-analysis/README.md

 I chose to omit "live" outcomes because I could not find a clear definition for them.
 I thought it would mean the campaign has not ended yet however there are deadlines listed in the file that have already passed.

-Another difficulty is that the first chart is filtered by parent category "theater" while the second chart is filtered by subcategory "plays" within filter.
+Another difficulty is that the first chart is filtered by parent category "theater" while the second chart is filtered by subcategory "plays" within "theater".
 Louise is producing a play so it should be up to her which to use.
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?